pollere/DCT/examples/relay/README.md

 ### Example using hmIoT

-A few examples use the hmIot directory's applications with basicRelays and the figure below.
+A few examples use the hmIot directory's applications with relays and the figure below.
 DCT/examples/relay directory contains ioth.rules (a copy of examples/hmIot/iot1.rules with relay specification added) and iote.rules, a subset of ioth.rules that *only* contains the frontDoor publications and uses AEAD for cAdds on an "external" interface.
 A script, mkIotIDs.sh, is included for making identity bundles that illustrate use of relays with the home IoT example.
 A relay element (*home*) in the home network has a multicast DeftT on the local home network and a unicast DeftT on an external link.
 A second relay (*away*) has a unicast DeftT on the external side and multicast on the local away side.
 A roamOp on the away network can produce the same commands as any operator but the away relay will only publish commands for the frontDoor to the external interface as relays use the iote.rules rules for their external DeftT.
 The external DeftT will not validate (thus will discard) commands to devices other than frontDoor.
 Looking at the schemas and the script to make the bundles will show:

 - The **home** (green in figure) wifi network is using the ioth.rules schema